 - Sexual harassment

 The mission of the Office of Equity, Access & Inclusion is to coordinate and help lead institutional efforts toward creating and maintaining an inclusive campus environment.
-Visit the Office of Equity, Access & Inclusion to learn more about Title IX - Discrimination and Sexual Misconduct.
+Visit the Office of Institutional Culture to learn more about Title IX - Discrimination and Sexual Misconduct.

 Title IX Coordinator: